 Games with grids usually use the tiles but there are also cool things to do with edges and vertices.
 For construction games the edges can be useful for blocking connections between tiles (walls, chasms, windows) and allowing connections between tiles (doors, pipes, wires).

 Let's start with an example: building walls.
 A common approach to implementing walls is to place thick walls on the tiles.
 An alternative is to place thin walls on the edges.
-Click on the tiles or edges to toggle the walls:
+Click or tap on the tiles or edges to toggle the walls:

 Sometimes we want both tiles and edges.
 I try to make one of the two primary and then calculate the other one.
 In this example showing grid lighting, the tiles are primary.
 We can light edges when either tile is lit.
-Click on tiles:
+Click or tap on tiles:

 Consider the example of pipes/wires between adjacent tiles.
 We want to know which tiles are connected to the pipe network, but we also want to know which edges connect tiles to each other.
 If we make the tiles primary, we can place edges when both tiles are marked.
-Click on tiles:
+Click or tap on tiles:

 Whenever possible, I make either tiles or edges primary, and calculate the other using a function.
 I find this less error prone than putting constraints on what combinations of tiles and edges are allowed.
 The "pipe" style connectors and the "wall" style dividers use the same logic underneath.
 A pipe is drawn between the tile centers; a wall is drawn between the corners.